sahar1364/shortestPathInMatrix/README.txt

-**I tried to follow solium standards for solving the assignment (similar fileNames and similar structure)**

-This is a solution to the CylindricalMatrix problem from the solium programming problems document.
+This is a solution to the CylindricalMatrix problem.
+Given a matrix of integers, the program computes a path of minimal weight.
-The input file for the system is located in the input directory and based on the input format mentioned in the document.
+A path starts anywhere and ends anywhere in the matrix.
+A step consists of traveling from column i to column i+1 or column i-1 in an adjacent (horizontal or diagonal) row.
+The first and last rows (rows 1 and m) of a matrix are considered adjacent.
+Also, the first column and last column are adjacent making a torus.

 To build and view the outputs for the provided inputs: